All Episodes

 They're heating up, getting ready for the big debate Wednesday night.

-Candidates start rolling in tonight and tomorrow, and uh gonna be an exciting week in Wisconsin.
+Candidates start rolling in tonight, tomorrow, and going to be an exciting week in Wisconsin.

-The the reaction, all the discussions all all weekend long and all last week was well, Donald Trump's not gonna show up.
+The reaction, all the discussions all weekend long and all last week was, well, Donald Trump's not going to show up.

-Um and I'm like, I'm thinking if I'm a candidate with Donald Trump taking out ninety-nine percent of the oxygen in the room, uh, why wouldn't you be glad that he's not showing up?
+And I'm like, I'm thinking, if I'm a Kennedy, with Donald Trump taking out 99% of the oxygen in the room, why wouldn't you be glad that he's not showing up?

 Yeah, I think that's right.

-I think listen, this is a chance for one of the pack, who's all they're all way behind Donald Trump, one of the pack to maybe show that they belong to be the true number two and go head to head with Trump.
+One of the pack to maybe show that they belong to be the true number two and go ahead to head with Trump.

-So I think most of the candidates, uh, despite their public protestations, they're probably happy that they get a chance to fight among themselves with the hope that one of them jumps in there and becomes the the bona fide number two.
+So I think most of the candidates, despite their public protestations, are probably happy that they get a chance to fight among themselves with the hope that one of them jumps in there and becomes the bona fide number two.

 We'll have to see if that happens.

-President Trump, meanwhile, is way up in the polls as as many as fifty points up in some of the national polls, all the early battleground polls.
+President Trump, meanwhile, is way up in the polls, as many as 50 points up in some of the national polls.

-So he's a formidable leader right now, and someone's gonna have to merge from this pack soon to to make this a race, or President Trump has a good chance of w running away with it.
+So he's a formidable leader right now, and someone's going to have to emerge from this pack soon to make this a race, or President Trump has a good chance of running away with it.

-All right, and and obviously, sure, his legal issues are gonna complicate a lot of things.
+And obviously, sure, his legal issues are going to complicate a lot of things.

-Uh I'm not so sure that everything's gonna work on these prosecutors' timeline in the middle of a of a primary season and a presidential election year.
+I'm not so sure that everything's going to work on these prosecutors' timeline in the middle of a primary season and a presidential election year.

-Um, but now even Democrats, John Solomon are acknowledging what you and I have been saying for a long time, is that Joe Biden has a real scandal that is emerging on its own, even though there's almost been a complete total media blackout on this.
+But now even Democrats, John Solomon, are acknowledging what you and I have been saying for a long time is that Joe Biden has a real scandal that is emerging on its own, even though there's almost been a complete total media blackout on this.

 You've got two to three stories I know you're working on this week.

-One of them you're gonna be breaking on Hannity tonight.
+One of them, you're going to be breaking on Hannity tonight.

-The story was this had nothing to do with uh Hunter Biden or his company or the concern uh uh that Victor Shokin, the Ukrainian prosecutor, was really going after the company.
+The story was this had nothing to do with Hunter Biden or his company or the concern that Victor Shokin, the Ukrainian prosecutor, was really going after the company.

-This was official U.S. policy, and U.S. official policy had determined that Victor Shokan was corrupt and needed to go.
+This was official U.S. policy, and U.S. official policy had determined that Victor Shokin was corrupt and needed to go.

-And when I heard that story during impeachment, it didn't make sense to me because Victor Shokan had just gotten on the job.
+And when I heard that story during the impeachment, it didn't make sense to me because Victor Shokin had just gotten on the job.

-What we've done over the last three years is file lawsuits through litigation, uh, FOIA litigation, uh, worked with sources inside the State Department and others, and we went and got the official documents.
+What we've done over the last three years is file lawsuits through litigation, FOIA litigation, worked with sources inside the State Department and others, and we went and got the official documents.

-Was there an official U.S. policy about uh giving the billion-dollar loan guarantee?
+Was there an official U.S. policy about giving the billion-dollar loan guarantee?

-And was there a recommendation about whether Victor Shokan was not doing a good job or doing a good job?
+And was there a recommendation about whether Victor Shokin was not doing a good job or doing a good job?

 And what we found was there was a task force.